 How to optimize images for web: A step-by-step guide for better site performance

 There’s no doubt that images are an invaluable asset to the world wide web.
-From visualizing data to breaking up paragraphs of text to showing off your portfolio work, photos and graphics are important elements of most website designs to help our users have great online experiences.
+From visualizing data to breaking up paragraphs of text to showing off your portfolio work, photos and graphics are an important part of most website designs and help users have great online experiences.

 So, how do you balance site performance with visual design?